The-Kitsune-Group/Kit/README.md

 # Kit
 Homosexual moderation bot

-A homemade moderation bot developed by join efforts from The Kitsune Group and Nekosoft!
+A homemade moderation bot developed by the joint efforts from The Kitsune Group and Nekosoft!